bencw12/in-monitor-rando-benchmarking/README.md

 Python scripts to generate the graphs used in the paper.

 ## /results-paper
 Data used to generate the graphs in the paper.
+Each experiment, except for memory experiments, booted all kernels with 256M of allocated memory.

 ## /graphs
 Output directory for generated graphs